halt23/halt23.github.io/about.md

 ## What Calamares is not
 {: .offset}

-Calamares is not a Manjaro Linux installer, or a KaOS installer, or a Maui installer, or even an installer for Arch Linux based distributions.
+Calamares is not an installer for any specific Linux distribution.
+It is **used** by Manjaro and KaOS and Maui and Netrunner Linux, but it isn't "the Manjaro installer".
 Calamares is an independent product.
 The Calamares team works closely with Linux distributors to provide the very best experience to their users.

 Calamares does not aim to be the ultimate "standard" installer of the Linux desktop.
 Many distributions already have more mature system installer solutions, but some don't, and that's where Calamares can be of use.
+A herd of Arch derivatives uses Calamares, as does a family of Debian and Ubuntu spins, Fedora remixes and openSUSE flavors.

 ## What does Calamares look like
 {: .offset}